1980 National League Championship Series: Game 4

 The Astros got another run in the fifth as Luis Pujols tripled and scored on a single by Rafael Landestoy.
-In what would prove to be critical failings, the Astros loaded the bases in both the sixth and seventh but couldn't add to their lead.
+They now led 2–0, but in what would prove to be critical failings, the Astros loaded the bases in both the sixth and seventh but couldn't add to their lead.
 In the sixth, a run for the Astros was taken off the board when Woods left third base too early on a sacrifice fly attempt and the Phillies successfully appealed.

 The Phillies took advantage by going ahead with three runs in the eighth, ending a scoreless string of 18 consecutive innings in the Astrodome.
 Pinch-hitter Greg Gross and Smith opened the inning with singles off Ruhle.
 Rose singled to right, scoring Gross.
 Right fielder Jeff Leonard threw to third, trying to tag Smith out, but Smith made it safely while Rose took second.
 Mike Schmidt then hit a grounder up the middle, scoring Smith to tie it and reaching first when Joe Morgan fielded but was hesitant and did not make a throw, as Rose took third.
 After McBride was struck out by Joe Sambito, Trillo hit a sinking line drive that Leonard made a shoestring catch on for the second out.
-Rose tagged and scored from third to put the Phillies ahead 3-2 as Leonard's throw home was offline.
+Rose tagged and scored from third to put the Phillies ahead 3–2 as Leonard's throw home was offline.
 However, Schmidt thought Leonard trapped Trillo's hit and had taken second and was doubled off first by catcher Bruce Bochy to end the inning.
+A throw by Leonard to first may have beaten Schmidt and ended the inning before Rose crossed the plate.

 The Astros didn't go quietly and leveled the score in the bottom of the ninth on an RBI single by Terry Puhl.
 But the tenth was ruinous for Houston.
 With two out and the score tied at 3–3, the Phillies' Greg Luzinski entered as a pinch-hitter and doubled home Rose with the go-ahead run on a close play at the plate, with Rose running over Bochy at home plate.
 Manny Trillo then singled home Luzinski with an insurance tally.
 The Astros went 1–2–3 in the bottom of the tenth, and the series was tied.
 This was Luzinski's second game-winning hit in the Championship Series, coming after a subpar regular season for the slugger.